mpaiva/venus/_pages/references.md

 ---
 title: References
-subtitle: Colleagues that can vouch for my experience, leadership and professionalism
+subtitle: I am delighted to present the following esteemed individuals as references, who can attest to my work ethic, skills, and contributions in both professional and personal capacities.
-description: Everything I know, I learned through experiencing relationships with amazing talent.
-Leadership comes and goes, team members will remain good colleagues and friends forever.
-I am greatful for these people crossing my path and most importantly, caring to leave their genuine recommendations on LinkedIn.
+description: I am deeply grateful for the incredible, talented professionals I've had the privilege to work with.
+Though leadership may change, the bonds formed with colleagues and friends endure.
+I cherish the genuine recommendations they've shared on LinkedIn and feel truly fortunate that our paths have crossed.
 featured_image: "/images/social.jpg"
 accent_color: "#4C60E6"
 ---